Glasl wins bronze; Johnson places 7th

 The bout was scoreless into the third period as Glasl rode out Jacob in the second period.
 The Rover then scored a reversal 19 seconds into the third and finished the match on top to close out his career with one final victory.

 Glasl is the fourth Rover to ever win a third PIAA medal, joining an exclusive list that features Rendos, Scott Rendos and Ryan Carlson.
-Glasl and the Rendos brothers also are the only four-time state qualifiers in school history.
+Glasl, the Rendos brothers and Lenny Calhoun are the only four-time state qualifiers in school history.

 “It was obviously a very tough loss in the semis,” said Glasl.
 “I felt like I was ready and prepared and felt like I was going to win.
 But, it didn’t turn out how I wanted it to, and I came back and got the next best thing and ended my career on a win and the highest (place) I’ve ever been.